e200/MakeAccessible/readme.md

 $peopleGreeter->addPersonToGreet($person);

-$this->assertTrue(in_array($person, $peopleGreeter->peopleToGreet));
+$this->assertTrue(in_array($person, $peopleGreeter->getPeopleToGreet()));
 ```
 ##### Pros:
-- You can test your protected members.
+- You can test protected members.

 ##### Cons:
 - Don't works with private members.
+- Makes really hard write simples tests.
-- You need to write a fake class every time you want to test the real class.
+- You need to write a fake class every time you want to test a real class.
 - You need to write a method for each protected member you want to test.
-- Makes really hard to write simples test.

 But of course there's another solution: Using [PHP Reflection](php.net/manual/en/book.reflection.php):